elisaapra/elisaapra.github.io/_posts/2014-01-02-roughdraft.md

 published: true
 ---

-I really enjoyed getting to put my lettering skills to work
-            creating this poster as part of a celebration for Scholastic Journalism Week 2015!
+Lettering piece for a celebration of 2015 Scholastic Journalism Week.